 (b) Applicant is not, and will not, be designated as a Transmission Operator with ERCOT.

-(c) Applicant understands that by opting out, it will not be granted access to portions of the ERCOT Market Information System (MIS) that require Digital Certificate access.
+(c) Applicant understands that by opting out, it will not be granted access to the ERCOT Market Information System (MIS) except to portions of the MIS required to perform duties of an Authorized Representative.

-(d) Applicant understands that it can cancel any approved opt-out request, designate a USA, and begin receiving Digital Certificates by properly completing and submitting a Notice of Change of Information (NCI) via the MIS Certified Area , and meeting the requirements under Section 16.12, User Security Administrator and Digital Certificates.
+(d) Applicant understands that it can cancel any approved opt-out request, designate a USA, and be granted access to the MIS by properly completing and submitting a Notice of Change of Information (NCI) via the MIS Certified Area , and meeting the requirements under Section 16.12, User Security Administrator and Access to the MIS.

-(e) If determined ineligible, Applicant must designate a USA, receive Digital Certificates and comply with requirements under Section 16.12.
+(e) If determined ineligible, Applicant must designate a USA, receive access to the MIS and comply with requirements under Section 16.12.

 5. Backup USA.
 (Optional) This person may perform the functions of the USA in the event the Primary USA is unavailable.